-Cassini saw a huge storm on Saturn during 2010-2011; the storm is eight times the area of the Earth, and is the most intense seen on Saturn.
-The shadow cast by Saturn's rings has a strong seasonal effect, and it is possible that the switch to powerful storms now being located in the northern hemisphere is related to the change of seasons after the planet's August 2009 equinox.
+Cassini saw a huge storm during 2010-2011; eight times the area of the Earth, it is the most intense ever seen on Saturn.
+The shadow cast by Saturn's rings has a strong seasonal effect, and it is possible that the switch to powerful storms in the northern hemisphere is related to the change of seasons after the planet's August 2009 equinox.